 - 1. Full name (including middle initial as well as Jr., Sr., II, III, etc.); - 2.
 Social Security number; - 3.
 Date of birth; - 4.
 Addresses for the prior two to five years; - 5.
 Proof of current address, such as a current utility bill or telephone bill; - 6.
-A legible photocopy of a government-issued identification card (state driver's license or ID card, etc.); and - 7.
+A legible photocopy of a government-issued identification card (state driver's license or ID card, etc.); - 7.
+A Social Security Card, pay stub, or W2; and - 8.
 A copy of either the police report, investigative report, or complaint to a law enforcement agency concerning identity theft if they are a victim of identity theft.